 Hold the throttle to Minimum and disconnect the battery to exit ESC calibration mode.

 When all the above parameters set, propellers can be installed and arm the aircraft.
-For the arming steps, please refer to 2.1.2 ARF version Armed
+For the arming steps, please refer to2.1.2 Arm.

 F450 stand-alone version is NO propellers installed for the package reason.
 So when the above steps are done setting(parameters set, ESC calibrated, arm successfully after powering on), propellers are ready to be installed.
 Make sure the correct installation of each positive/counter propeller. otherwise the aircraft may fail to take off.